MatthieuSegret/yummy-phoenix-graphql/README.md

 Integration tests with [Wallaby](https://github.com/keathley/wallaby) and ChromeDriver.
 Instructions:

 1. Install **[ChromeDriver](http://chromedriver.chromium.org)**
-2. Run **ChromeDriver** in a new terminal window with `chromedriver &`
-3. Install **FakeS3** with `gem install fakes3`.
+2. Install **FakeS3** with `gem install fakes3`.
 Fake S3 simulate Amazon S3.
 It minimize runtime dependencies and be more of a development tool to test S3 calls.
-4. Run **FakeS3** in a new terminal window with `fakes3 -r $HOME/.s3bucket -p 4567 &`
+3. Run **FakeS3** in a new terminal window with `fakes3 -r $HOME/.s3bucket -p 4567 &`
-5. Build your assets with `cd client && npm run build`
+4. Build frontend with `npm run build`
-6. Run tests with `mix test`
+5. Run tests with `mix test`

 ## Next step

-- [ ] Batch of GraphQL queries into one HTTP request
+- [ ] Deploy application to Kubernetes cluster
-- [ ] Create mobile app with React Native
+- [ ] Migrate frontend from TypeScript to ReasonML

 ## Screens